jhhaul/hass-led-panel/README.md

 | hass  | hass://entity_id:red:green | Queries HASS for entity status | hass://entity_id             |
 | null  | null://                    | Do nothing (LED stays black)   | null://reserved for foobar   |

+- Below the URLs, there ar for additional, global variables:
+  - Timeout: Timeout (in seconds) until a reques is considered failed; the LED turns orange.
+Not implemented for all URL types!
+  - Brightness: The brightness of the LEDs.
+Adjsut to your LED strip and surroundings.
+The range is 1 to 255; 30 works well for my strips but yours may be different.
+  - HASS URL: The URL of your Home Assistant server.
+It's only used if you use hass:// pseudo-URLs.
+  - HASS LLAT: To authenticate, you need a long-lived authentication token from your Home Assistant server.
+It's only used if you use hass:// pseudo-URLs.
+I recommend creating a separate HASS user and setting it to read-only, as an intruder could get at this LRIT easily.

+You can revisit the configuration page at any time and make changes as needed.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first